 (AGPL Ghostscript and AGPL MuPDF)

-If your entire application, including all source code, is licensed to the public under the GNU Alfero General Public License (GNU AGPL), you can provide either of our AGPL products with your application without a commercial license.
+If your entire application, including all source code, is licensed to the public under the GNU Affero General Public License (GNU AGPL), you can provide either of our AGPL products with your application without a commercial license.

 The terms of the AGPL require that your application be licensed as a whole at no charge at all to third parties.

 If your use of AGPL Ghostscript or AGPL MuPDF is such that you will not be distributing to a third party (e.g., creating an internal newsletter or database to be used within your organization), you are authorized to use these AGPL versions and to allow your users to remotely interact with these versions along with your application.
+Please note that this is only valid as long as this use is only within an organization.
+Should a user outside the legal organization entity gain access to the software it counts either as a distribution or remote network interaction, which would require a commercial license.

 (Artifex Ghostscript and Artifex MuPDF)